 Weekly Market Brief

-For the seven day period ended March 22, the Bond Buyer's 20-Bond Index declined by 11 basis points from 4.02% to 3.91%.
-For the same period, the yield on 10-year Treasury Bonds decreased by 12 basis points to 2.41%.
-This week's economic releases included Existing Home Sales which fell by 3.7% in February and New Home Sales which increased by 6.1% in February.
+For the seven day period ended April 20, the Bond Buyer's 20-Bond Index declined by 6 basis points from 3.77% to 3.71% which is the lowest level this year.
+For the same period, the yield on 10-year Treasury Bonds was unchanged at 2.24%.
+This week's economic releases included the Residential Construction Report which indicated that in March housing starts declined by 6.8% and permits rose by 3.6% and the Existing Home Sales Report which indicated a 4.4% increase in sales in March.

 For the United State's fiscal year ending September 30,